awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-eks-nodegroup-scalingconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MinSize`  <a name="cfn-eks-nodegroup-scalingconfig-minsize"></a>
 The minimum number of nodes that the managed node group can scale in to\.
-This number must be greater than zero\.
 *Required*: No
 *Type*: Double
-*Minimum*: `0`
+*Minimum*: `1`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)